Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 What if you want to print "Hello World!" to the terminal?
 Computers only understand bits and bytes; how do we specify text strings?
 - Printing "Hello World!" is a common exercise ever since the first publication of **The C Programming Language** by Kernighan and Ritchie.

 One of the oldest and still commonly used methods of specifying strings is in **zero-terminated** **ASCII**.
+This assigns a number to each character in the table.
 - ASCII stands for American Standard Code for Information Interchange.
 - https://www.asciitable.com/ shows a table with the ASCII code for each character.
 Note that there are **printable**, **non-printable**, and **extended** character codes in ASCII.
 Here are some examples:
 - An example printable code is "A" represented by the number 65 (decimal).
 - An example non-printable code is "BEL" represented by the number 7 (decimal).
-In some systems, displaying "BEL" will cause some sort of sound to come out of the system.
+In some systems, displaying "BEL" will cause some sort of sound (beep or bell) to come out of the system.
 - An example extended code is the character "PI" (from the Greek alphabet) represented by the number 227 (decimal).
 Extended codes are often displayed as shown in the ASCII table, but some systems may not display them as expected.

-NOTE: There are other systems such as **UniCode** which will not be used in our [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Link to Arduino Class").
+NOTE: There are other character representation systems such as **UniCode** which will not be used in our [Arduino Class](https://github.com/Mark-MDO47/ArduinoClass "Link to Arduino Class").

 The type of a variable that is an ASCII code is **char**.
 On the Arduino and on most systems **char** the same as a **uint8_t**.